tobymao/sqlglot/posts/onboarding.md

 The optimizer operates on the abstract syntax tree (AST) returned by the parser, transforming it into a more compact form while preserving the semantics of the original query.

 > [!NOTE]
-> The optimizer does not currently support statistics, so it cannot employ cost-based optimizations such as join reordering
->
+> The optimizer performs only logical optimization; The underlying engine is almost always better at optimizing for performance.

 ### Optimization rules